olton/mina-node-monitor/README.UA.md

 **Інтервали:**

-- `info` - основна інформація про сервер (ОС, модель процесора)
-- `time` - місцевий час на сервері і його Аптайм
-- `blockchain` - всього монет, інформація про поточний слоті і епосі, отримання з GraphQL вузла
-- `node` - інтервал отримання основної інформації з GraphQL вузла
-- `net` - інтервал оновлення інформації про завантаження мережі: speed, connections
-- `mem` - інтервал оновлення інформації про завантаження оперативної пам'яті сервера
-- `cpu` - інтервал оновлення інформації про завантаження CPU (s)
+- `system` - general information about server and server time
+- `daemon` - total currency, slot info, and epoch, node status
+- `resources` - net, cpu, and ram information
 - `uptime` - interval for retrieve information about sidecar calculating server uptime

-- `theme` - default `auto` (dark\light mode dependence from os), value can be `dark`, `light`
+Parameter `theme` - default `auto` (dark\light mode dependence from os), value can be `dark`, `light`

-Section for using proxy (інформацію про проксі-сервер викладено нижче)
+Section for using proxy (read about proxy below)
 - `useProxy` - use or not proxy server
 - `proxy` - proxy server address